otzbergnet/wbmExtension/README.md

 # Translations?

-We provide Germany & English translations at this time.
+We provide German & English translations at this time.
 We would love to work with others to add additional languages!

 # Contact?